eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Solid understanding of Google Cloud Platform, Hadoop, Python, Spark, Hive, and Kafka.
 	- Experience in all aspects of data systems(both Big data and traditional) including data schema design, ETL, aggregation strategy, and performance optimization.
 	- Capable of working closely with business and product teams to ensure data solutions are aligned with business initiatives and are of high quality.
++ skill set:
+	- You know how to work with data engineering technologies like Spark, no SQL DB or Lambda
+	- You know everything there is to know about Robotic Process Automation
+	- A minimum of 7 years experience in deep learning, machine learning or artificial intelligence applications like virtual agent, RPA, or video/image/text analytics
 + Experience in working with large data sets and distributed computing tools (Hive, Redshift) is a plus
 + skill set:
 	- Our data infrastructure team is responsible for all things data — our data warehouse, Hadoop, Redshift, Spark, Kafka, Airflow and so on.